menu

 Did you really think we were done dealing with short didactic sentences?
 The last one we saw was an excerpt from Seneca, at the end of the article on Latin quotations.
 Analyzing a collection of Middle-Eastern folk tales last week temporarily relieved us of that kind of witty sentence.
 One Thousand and One Nights has no room for hasty generalizations.
 As you can see, however, we're back to dealing with phrases that sound like proverbs.

 What I like about this quotation from Lao Tzu is the fact that it's built as a climax.
 It's not necessarily what the author intended when he wrote it down, but it's for sure what happens when we read it on a Magic card.
-The card in question is called Burden of Greed, a black enchantment from Legends.
+The card in question is called Greed, a black enchantment from Legends.
 It is one of only two cases of Magic cards with Chinese flavor text outside of Portal Three Kingdoms.

 The text itself is a very typical case of tricolons, where three sentences with increasing relevance follow each other.
 We start with the greatest calamity, then pass to the greatest guilt, and finally arrive at the greatest disaster, which is exactly what gives name to the card: greed.